John Billimek, PhD

 Both as a health disparities researcher and as the lead biostatistical resource for the UC Irvine Health Policy Research Institute, I do research addressing two overarching questions: What are the barriers, in terms of social determinants of health, cultural preferences, and patient characteristics, that prevent underserved patients from realizing the full benefit of effective medical therapies?
 And, can healthcare be delivered in a way that is more responsive to these barriers?

 As Director for Community Engagement & Administrative Affairs for the Program in Medical Eduation for the Latino Community (PRIME-LC), I support our medical students in their 5-year MD/Masters dual-degree programs aimed to give them the skills to be physician leaders transforming medically underserved Latino communities.
 I provide mentorship in research, service project development, and professional development.
 I also represent our program to identify the next generation of PRIME-LC trainees, networking with student organizations and community groups, and providing opportunities for undergraduate and post-baccalaureate students to engage in research and service projects.

-I developed and teach a two course series in Medical Statistics in UC Irvine’s Masters of Science in Biomedical and Translational Sciences program.
-I also mentor a team of 12 student researchers designing and conducting health disparities research studies in several clinic and community sites.
+In 2017, we established the HELIOS lab, a mentored health disparities also mentor a team of 12 student researchers designing and conducting health disparities research studies in several clinic and community sites.

 In addition, I co-direct the Ayacucho Mission, an annual medical volunteer campaign delivering free health care to impoverished communities in the Andes Mountains of Peru.
 I am a proud mentor to the next generation of first-in-family health professionals and health researchers from universities and junior colleges around Southern California in the Health Scholars Program.
 Finally, I help develop, implement, oversee and evaluate quality improvement projects in the ambulatory clinics of UC Irvine Health and in the community.